Hermes-defi/block-scanner/README.md

 HLY Bank actually unlocks 1653490853 or Wed May 25 2022 11:00:53 UTC-040
 ```

-Because users will not be able to swap PLTS contained within the locked banks, we will instead airdrop pHRMS to the affected wallets directly.
-This will be done for both the bonus rate (this repo) and at the public rate (0.5603998308).

 # How to Run

 - This application run on node 16.
 - Run `npm i` or `yarn` to install dependencies.
+- Run `node index.js` and wait!
-- Run `node index.js` and wait to generate bytx.txt, addresses.txt, and affected_addresses.txt
+- Run `node transitionScanner.js` to generate the final summary file from recorded transactions.
-- Check that the files were generated properly, sometimes they `node index.js` needs to be run twice.
-- Check your balance on all_addresses.txt.